Muisca mummification

 The Muisca inhabited the Altiplano Cundiboyacense in the Colombian Andes before the arrival of the Spanish and were an advanced civilisation.
 They mummified the higher social class members of their society, mainly the zipas, zaques, caciques, priests and their families.
 The mummies would be placed in caves or in dedicated houses ("mausoleums") and were not buried.

 Many mummies from the Chibcha-speaking indigenous groups have been found to date, mainly from the Muisca, Lache and Guane.
 In 1602 the early Spanish colonisers found 150 mummies in a cave near Suesca, that were organised in a scenic circular shape with the mummy of the cacique in the centre of the scene.
 The mummies were surrounded by cloths and pots.
 In 2007 the mummy of a baby was discovered in a cave near Gámeza, Boyacá, together with a small bowl, a pacifier and cotton cloths.
 The process of mummification continued into the colonial period.
-The youngest mummies have been dated to second half of the 18th century.
+The youngest mummies have been dated to the second half of the 18th century.

 The early Spanish chroniclers Gonzalo Jiménez de Quesada, Pedro Simón, Pedro de Aguado, Gonzalo Fernández de Oviedo y Valdés and others have provided the first historical data on the Muisca mummies.
 Modern researchers who contributed to the knowledge of the Muisca mummies have been 19th century scholars Ezequiel Uricoechea and Liborio Zerda.
 In the 20th and 21st century Eliécer Silva Celis and Abel Fernando Martínez Martín have been analysing various Muisca mummies.